 - In a double boiler add butter, white chocolate and ube halaya, mix as it melts, and remove from heat when completely melted and mixed together

 - Add ½ of white chocolate mix to bowl of whisked egg yolks and mix it into the egg yolks.
 Repeat step one more time.
-Add in tablespoon of flour and mix in.
+Add in tablespoon of flour and the ube extract then mix until smooth.

 - Pour into prepared ramekins and bake in preheated oven for about 8 minutes or until outer rim is cooked but the batter is still jiggly in the middle